 How to Clean Brass – Cleaning Methods

-Dirt, grime and grease can do a number on your brass pieces, giving them a dull appearance that detracts from their timeless beauty.
+Dirt, grime, grease and the accumulation of limescale can do a number on your brass pieces, giving them a dull appearance that detracts from their timeless beauty.

 If you have a collection of brass trinkets or are looking to spruce up an old lampshade, always clean an inconspicuous area first before going all out.
 With that being said, lets go through each brass cleaning method to find out which suits you: